When an MMA client uses our services again and again, it is validation on both a personal and artistic level, and for us it is the highest compliment.

 We began to craft our architectural and design solutions incorporating the known challenges and utilizing a team of craftspeople whose work we knew would meet the standards of this project.
 The existing structure—the main cottage—had spectacular original details such as exposed timber and joinery that we wanted to preserve and echo in the new structures.

-Our design solution was to leave the main cottage intact and build additional structures which would bookend the existing cottage, all the while maintaining the English cottage look and feel.
-Because we could never match 100 year old tile with such wear and weathered character completely, the adjoining structures were roofed in standing seam lead-coated copper, creating a complimentary counter-point that remained in keeping with English architecture.
+Our design solution was to leave the main cottage intact and build additional structures that would bookend the existing cottage, all the while maintaining the English cottage look and feel.
+Because we could never match 100-year-old tile with such wear and weathered character entirely, the adjoining structures were roofed in standing seam lead-coated copper, creating a complimentary counter-point that remained in keeping with English architecture.
 Our general contractor perfectly matched existing stucco walls, while new energy-efficient windows and doors unified the whole home.

-We were able to enlist artisans and experts in the preservation, restoration and re-creation of historic details.
+We were able to enlist artisans and experts in the preservation, restoration, and re-creation of historic details.
 We used Ludowici for the clay tiles, which beautifully replicated and blended in with the original roofing.
-We worked with the master builder, Kirby Perkins, who realized our collective vision with unequaled craftsmanship; and Michael Coutu, from the award-winning Sudbury Design Group, was instrumental in enriching the landscape design.
+We worked with the master builder, Kirby Perkins, who realized our collective vision with unmatched craftsmanship, and Michael Coutu, from the award-winning Sudbury Design Group, was instrumental in enriching the landscape design.
 The interior designer on the project was Pat Lescalleet of Killingsworth & Co.
 Interiors, in Concord.